 The School of Health and Society is a forward-thinking, dynamic school with a commitment to lifelong learning and real-world impact.

 Our courses are informed by the latest research and we work closely with organisations from both the public and private sector to ensure our teaching is at the forefront of practice.

-Our purpose built rehabilitation flat provides the opportunity to test occupational therapy skills within a secure environment.
+Our purpose built rehabilitation flat provides the opportunity to learn and practice occupational therapy skills within a secure environment.

-The flat has a bathroom, kitchen and bedroom with a range of equipment and daily living aids such as:
+The flat has a kitchen, bedroom and bathroom with a range of equipment and daily living aids such as:

 - Specialist knives and adapted cutlery

 - Utensil holders and openers